 But with anything from my childhood, my interest faded after a little while and I paid less attention to Ripley, Hicks, Hudson, Newt, and the other characters and more attention to things like baseball and the WWF.
 I would gravitate back toward Alien when I was in junior high after watching the original theatrical trailer while waiting on line to ride The Great Movie Ride at what was then called Disney’s MGM Studios in Disney World.
 I knew I had seen the movie before, but trailers were hard to come by in 1990–you either had to have it as part of a commercial break on something you taped off of television or on another video tape that came out at that time, and considering that Alien was released in 1979 and then released on VHS for the first time by CBS FOX video in the early 1980s, that wasn’t likely to happen in my house.
 The trailer blew me away and left so much of an impression that I remember trying to duplicate it as part of a computer animation project in my advanced computer graphics class in the ninth grade (I think it was a bunch of stills with quick cuts that wound up with no sound and a title in a really bad font … then again, it was 1991).

-Anyway, at some point around June 13, 1989 (at least according to Mike’s Amazing World of DC Comics), I took a random trip to the comic store, which I hadn’t been to since I stopped buying G.I.
+Anyway, at some point around June 13, 1989, I took a random trip to the comic store, which I hadn’t been to since I stopped buying G.I.
 Joe and The Transformers nearly a year earlier; however, this was the summer of Batman, so everyone was making at least one trip to the store.
 Sitting in the “Picks of the Week” part of the new releases were two comics that caught my eye–Batman #436, which was the first part of the “Year 3” storyline and Aliens #5.
 I had a couple of bucks in my pocket and while Batman was the cheaper comic–clocking in at 75 cents while Aliens was $1.95–something in me really wanted that Aliens comic.
 I gave Bob my money and then took it home and read it.
 After I got over the fact that the art was in black and white despite a really cool color cover), I thought the story was cool even though I personally didn’t get what was going on (obviously–this was issue #5 of 6 and I hadn’t any of the others), but I did think it was cool that: a) Aliens was in a comic book, and b) people were cursing in a comic book.